aickathon2018/Ai-LUL/README.md

 # Introduction :laughing:
 Hey guys Hank here!
 This project is for Aickathon 2018!
 If you have any questions please ask!

-# There are two projects here, Python Code and Raspberry PI Gateway
+# There are two projects here, Python Code and AI-LUL WPF
 The folder Arduino Code contains the code for Arduino, please check the README folder inside it!
 As for the gateway, continue reading the details below.

 # Getting Started